-- • Council meets 4 times per year; 1 full day for 3 meetings, 2 full days for 1 meeting.
-Preparation: 1 day per meeting o Quality Assurance Committee: 8 meetings per year; 1 full-day in person, 7 half day virtual meetings.
-Prep equals duration of meeting. o Registration Committee: 7 meetings a year; 1 full-day in person, 6 half day virtual meetings.
-Prep equals duration of meeting. o Inquiries, Complaints and Report Committee: 13 meetings per year, 12 half day panel virtual meetings, 1 full-day in person.
+- • Board meets 4 times per year; 1 full day for 3 meetings, 2 full days for 1 meeting.
+Preparation: 1 day per meeting o Quality Assurance Committee: 6 to 8 meetings per year; half day virtual meetings.
+Prep equals duration of meeting. o Registration Committee: 7 meetings a year; half day virtual meetings.
+Prep equals duration of meeting. o Inquiries, Complaints and Report Committee: 13 meetings per year, 12 half day panel virtual meetings, 1 virtual meeting whole Committee.
 Prep: 1 day per meeting. o Discipline Committee and Fitness to Practise Committee panels: 1 full day orientation.
-Meet as needed. o Executive Committee: 8 full-day, in person meetings per year.
-Prep: Half day per meeting o Patient Relations Committee: 3 half day meetings per year; 1 in-person, 2 half day virtual meetings.
+Meet as needed. o Executive Committee: 4 to 6 virtual full day meetings per year.
+Prep: Half day per meeting o Patient Relations Committee: 2 half day virtual meetings per year.
 Prep: half day per meeting. o Practice Matters Committee: 3 meetings per year; 1 full-day in person, 2 half day virtual meetings.
-Prep: half day per meeting. o Finance Committee: 6 half day virtual meetings per year.
-Prep equals duration of meeting. • There is no minimum or maximum number of committees to which a public appointee may be assigned.
+Prep: quarter day per meeting. o Finance Committee: 6 half day virtual meetings per year.
+Prep equals duration of meeting.
+There is no minimum or maximum number of committees to which a public appointee may be assigned.
 Typically, each public appointee is assigned to 3 committees.

 Appointments & Vacancies